furiousOyster/software-defined-org/Situational-Awareness.md

 # Situational Awareness
 Awareness of what our competitors are doing, what our customers are doing, and what we think both groups will do next is key to survival.
-The types of competitor and customer can be represented
+The types of competitor and customer can be represented as a series of circles.

+This is another funnelling process, where we need to take a huge amount of data, and reduce it down to timely, meaningful, summaries and extracts.
+The top of the funnel is a list of every possible option, then as things move through the pipeline, increasing studious effort is expended to learn about them.

 ## Required areas of awareness: